iTwin/bis-schemas/Domains/2-DisciplinePhysical/Civil/StormSewerPhysical/StormSewerPhysical.remarks.md

 Equivalent to [IfcDistributionChamberElementType](https://standards.buildingsmart.org/IFC/RELEASE/IFC4_3/HTML/lexical/IfcDistributionChamberElementType.htm) with PredefinedType = [IfcDistributionChamberElementTypeEnum.MANHOLE](https://standards.buildingsmart.org/IFC/RELEASE/IFC4_3/HTML/lexical/IfcDistributionChamberElementTypeEnum.htm).

-### DistributionChamberComponent
+### DistributionStructureComponent

-`DistributionChamberComponent`s are assembled by a `DistributionChamber` via the `DistributionChamberAssemblesComponents` relationship and they must be contained in `PhysicalModel`s.
-Further classification of `DistributionChamberComponent` instances can be achieved via instances of `DistributionChamberComponentType`.
+`DistributionStructureComponent`s are assembled by a `DistributionStructure` via the `DistributionStructureAssemblesComponents` relationship and they must be contained in `PhysicalModel`s.
+Further classification of `DistributionStructureComponent` instances can be achieved via instances of `DistributionStructureComponentType`.

-### DistributionChamberComponentType
+### DistributionStructureComponentType

-An instance of `DistributionChamberComponentType` can optionally specify a single *Physical Material* via its `PhysicalMaterial` property.
+An instance of `DistributionStructureComponentType` can optionally specify a single *Physical Material* via its `PhysicalMaterial` property.

 ## Relationship Classes

-### DistributionChamberTypeComposesSubTypes
+### DistributionStructureTypeComposesSubTypes

-`DistributionChamberComponentType` instances composed by a `DistributionChamberType` are organized based on its vertical placement.
-That is, a `DistributionChamberComponentType` instance at the *Bottom* of a `DistributionChamberType` shall be grouped with a `DistributionChamberTypeComposesSubTypes` relationship whose _memberPriority_ is set to 1.
-Similarly, a `DistributionChamberComponentType` instance at its *Top* shall be composed with a _memberPriority_ is set to the highest number among the members grouped by a `DistributionChamberType`.
+`DistributionStructureComponentType` instances composed by a `DistributionStructureType` are organized based on its vertical placement.
+That is, a `DistributionStructureComponentType` instance at the *Bottom* of a `DistributionStructureType` shall be grouped with a `DistributionStructureTypeComposesSubTypes` relationship whose _memberPriority_ is set to 1.
+Similarly, a `DistributionStructureComponentType` instance at its *Top* shall be composed with a _memberPriority_ is set to the highest number among the members grouped by a `DistributionStructureType`.